Pennsylvania Court Records

 How to Look Up Jail Records in Pennsylvania?

 In Pennsylvania, it's simple and most importantly, free to obtain a criminal history record online through the Inmate/Parolee Locator.
-The Inmate/Parolee Locator is an online repository for persons incarcerated in Pennsylvania currently.
-The Pennsylvania Department of Corrections makes sure the information online is updated regularly to guarantee accuracy.
-For records that cannot be found on the online database, a request to access jail information can be sent to the Corrections Superintendent's Assistant (CSA) of the facility where the individual was or is imprisoned.
-Notwithstanding, jail records are regarded as open records and can be accessed by the public in accordance with the Right-to-Know Law, except it contains sensitive information and has been sealed.
-Sealed records can be obtained only with a court order.
+The Inmate/Parolee Locator is an online repository for persons incarcerated in Pennsylvania.
+The Pennsylvania Department of Corrections makes sure the information online is updated regularly to help ensure accuracy.
+For records that cannot be found on the online database, a request to access jail information may be sent to the facility's Corrections Superintendent's Assistant (CSA) where the individual was or is imprisoned.
+Notwithstanding, jail records are regarded as open records and may be accessed by the public per the Right-to-Know Law, except they contain sensitive information and have been sealed.
+Sealed records may be obtained only with a court order.

 Can Jail Records be Expunged in Pennsylvania?